kerimoyle/cellml-specification/reference/inform/informB15_connection4.rst

   .. container:: infospec

     You may only have one :code:`connection` any two :code:`components`, regardless of which is specified as :code:`component_1` and which is specified as :code:`component_2`.
     If you have found duplicate :code:`connection` elements, simply merge their contents - a :code:`connection` can contain any number of :code:`map_variables` children.
-Make sure that the order in which you spe
+    Make sure that the order in which you spe **TODO**

     .. code-block:: xml